-And with respect to the second problem, while IT staff can lock down corporately-owned devices, they have no way to maintain total control over personally-owned devices (BYOD).
+And with respect to the second problem, while IT staff can lock down corporately-owned devices, they have no way to maintain total control over personally-owned devices (BYOD), and even partial control raises user privacy concerns.
 Nor, frankly, is such control a practical expectation.
 As Ken Congdon, the editor-in-chief of Health IT Outcomes notes: “Unlike other IT initiatives that are the brainchild of the IT department or driven by federal incentives, the BYOD movement is being propelled by the end users themselves — namely doctors and nurses.
 An overwhelming number of clinicians want to use their own mobile devices (e.g. tablets, smartphones) on the job.
 Denying these caregivers a means to do so in line with IT policies will only encourage some to sidestep IT roadblocks and use personal devices haphazardly.
 Better to find a way to address the BYOD demand as securely as possible, than to stand in the path of the avalanche”.

-However, this only appears to be an unsolvable problem, because there is an option for CIOs that allows them to choose compliance and productivity, rather than one or the other: Appdome.
+However, this only appears to be an unsolvable problem, because there is an option for CIOs that allows them to choose compliance and productivity, rather than one or the other.

 Healthcare organizations retain complete control over ePHI on mobile devices so they can identify and thwart misuse, and fully comply with the HIPAA Security Rule.

-Doctors and other healthcare professionals, along with authorized agents, brokers and members get access to ePHRs they need, along with the native email and protected native market apps they want, and as such have no incentive to circumvent security protections.
+Doctors and other healthcare professionals, along with authorized agents, brokers and members get access to ePHRs they need on any mobile app, and they can rest assured that patient data is protected.